microsoft/SouthAmericaBuildingFootprints/README.md

 ## Introduction

 Bing Maps is releasing open building footprints datasets in South America countries.
-We have detected 44.5 million buildings on recently updated Maxar imagery that covers around 61% (258 million) of the South American population.
+We have detected 44.5 million buildings on recently updated Maxar imagery that covers around 50% of the South American population.
 The data is freely available for download and use under applicable license.
 ![](/images/image009.png)![](/images/image011.png)